Why do Curds SQUEAK?

-Curd Fanatics will often say the best thing about cheese curds is the squeak–that’s the number one indicator that tells you when you have a fresh curd.
+Curd Fanatics will often say the best thing about cheese curds is the squeak–since that’s the number one indicator that tells you when you have a fresh curd.
 But WHY do curds squeak and why does that squeak go away once the curd is refrigerated?
 Most importantly, is there any way to bring the squeak back?
 We’ve got answers.

 To see why a curd squeaks, let’s go to the condition it is in as it’s being created.
 First of all, whenever I do a tour of the Creamery people are often surprised to hear that the cheese production room isn’t refrigerated or cool.
 In fact, it’s actually pretty warm in there and sometimes you’ll see condensation collecting inside the windows.
 Why?
 In order for the milk fat to coagulate and create curds you have to start out heating the milk up to 90 degrees.
 Our double-walled milk vat is filled with pressure-heated steam to do just that.
 The milk/curds are then kept warm throughout the process to let the enzymes and cultures do their thing.